 City Council approved several updates to the Façade Conservation & Enhancement Program in January 2022.
-New information including a detailed Program Guide will be made available on this webpage, please check back regularly for updates.
+New information including a detailed Program Guide is now available.
+Please check back regularly for program updates.

 - The deadline for the Spring application intake period for both the Façade Conservation & Enhancement Incentive and the Heritage Conservation Incentive is March 31, 2022.

 - The deadline for the Fall application intake is September 30, 2022.